AT HOME IN MY SWEAT PANTS

 According to Wikipedia, the Gridiron Club and Foundation is the oldest and one of the most prestigious journalistic organizations in Washington, D.C.
 It is best-known for its annual dinner, a white tie affair that features satirical and self-deprecating member skits and witty remarks by the president (he shows some years, but not all) and representatives of each political party (ironically, a sort of roast).

 I’ve never been to a white tie affair, let alone a white tie affair also attended by Barack and Michelle Obama.
-I was thrilled.
+I’m thrilled.

 LIVE, FROM MADISON: IT’S MONDAY MORNING!